 - 4.2.3 All pedestrian and cycling networks should be accessible for mobility challenged persons.
-For guidance on design parameters refer to the 2017 Geometric Design Guide for Canadian Road Chapter 6 Pedestrian Integrated Design, and Chapter 5 Bicycle Integrated Design as a minimum. - 4.2.4 A collector street should be developed with a wider boulevard on one side of the street to accommodate a multi-use path (see Map B: Multi-Modal Transportation). - 4.2.5 To reduce vehicular conflicts with pedestrian movement, properties fronting a multi-use path along a street should, when possible, have driveway approaches from a side or, in some cases, rear street.
+For guidance on design parameters refer to the 2017 Geometric Design Guide for Canadian Road Chapter 6 Pedestrian Integrated Design, and Chapter 5 Bicycle Integrated Design as a minimum. - 4.2.4 A collector street should be developed with a wider boulevard on one side of the street to accommodate a multi-use path (see Map B: Multi-Modal Transportation), or in accordance with the City of Brandon Municipal Servicing Standards should such standards exist. - 4.2.5 To reduce vehicular conflicts with pedestrian movement, properties fronting a multi-use path along a street should, when possible, have driveway approaches from a side or, in some cases, rear street.

 [AM.
-B/L 7195]

-- 4.2.6 All uses within the Secondary Plan area should provide convenient, barrier-free pedestrian access from developments to adjacent sidewalks and transit stops. - 4.2.7 Pedestrian and cycling networks should be accessible and barrier-free for persons of all abilities.
+B/L 7195] - 4.2.6 All uses within the Secondary Plan area should provide convenient, barrier-free pedestrian access from developments to adjacent sidewalks and transit stops. - 4.2.7 Pedestrian and cycling networks should be accessible and barrier-free for persons of all abilities.